-Of 3,840 stocks and exchange-traded funds in this week's analytical universe, 53 mid- and large-cap symbols that are traded on the major American stock exchanges broke beyond their 20-day price channels, 18 to the upside and 35 to the downside.
+Of 261 large-cap stocks and exchange-traded funds in my analytical universe, four symbols broke beyond their 20-day price channels, all to the upside.

-I shall do further analysis of the surviving symbols on Monday, May 12.
+I shall do further analysis prior to the opening bell on Tuesday, Aug.
+12.

 If the odds of success are greater than 50%, I next screen for the absence of an earnings announcement within the next 30 days.

 For bear signals, I also screen to ensure the ability to do a trade because of the presence of options with sufficient open interest for the purpose.

 I sort by the results in descending order by the average yield on signals in the direction of the breakout in preparation for the second round of analysis after the opening bell.